Andrew Ference: Calgary Flames and NHL Lockout

 On February 9, 2003, in the middle of the 2002–03 season, Ference was traded to the Calgary Flames for future considerations.
 He posted 4 assists in 16 games during the remainder of the season with Calgary.
 The next season, he registered 16 points with 4 goals and 12 assists in 72 games for Calgary and also played 26 playoff games posting 3 assists.
-Calgary reached the Stanley Cup Finals, where they lost to the Tampa Bay Lightning.
+Calgary reached the 2004 Stanley Cup Final, where they lost to the Tampa Bay Lightning.

 With the 2004–05 NHL season suspended due to a lock-out, Ference played in the Czech Republic for HC České Budějovice.
 Ference returned to the Flames when the NHL restarted the next season.
 He played all 82 games of the season for the first time in his career, scoring 4 goals, and 27 assists for a career high 31 points.

 Boston Bruins

 The following season, on February 10, 2007, he was traded, along with teammate Chuck Kobasew, to the Boston Bruins for defenceman Brad Stuart and centre Wayne Primeau.
 Ference scored 1 goal, along with 15 assists, during the 2008–09 NHL season.
 On March 23, 2010, he agreed on a three-year contract extension with the Bruins worth an annual average salary of $2.25 million.

-On April 22, 2011, Ference was fined $2,500 for an obscene gesture to the crowd at the Bell Centre in Game 4 of the playoffs first round series against the Montreal Canadiens.
+On April 22, 2011, Ference was fined $2,500 for giving the finger to the crowd at the Bell Centre in Game 4 of the playoffs first round series against the Montreal Canadiens after a scoring a goal.
 Ference's initial comments after the incident indicated it was an "equipment malfunction," though he later confessed it had been an intentional gesture following an emotional playoff goal.
 Some teammates credited this incident as a turning point in their eventual Stanley Cup Victory.
 In the Bruins 4–3 game 7 victory over the Montreal of the same series, Ference drew much ire for a questionable collision to the head of Canadiens' Jeff Halpern, but upon a disciplinary hearing it was ruled that the hit did not warrant any sort of disciplinary action.

-On June 15, 2011, Ference and the Boston Bruins defeated the Vancouver Canucks 4–0 in Game 7 of the Final to win the Stanley Cup.
+On June 15, 2011, Ference and the Boston Bruins defeated the Presidents' Trophy-winning Vancouver Canucks 4–0 in Game 7 of the Final to win the Stanley Cup.

-The next season Ference scored 6 goals, a career high, and was named alternate captain during home games for the first half of the season, and during away games for the second half of the season.
+In 2011–12, Ference scored six goals, a career high, and was named alternate captain during home games for the first half of the season, and during away games for the second half of the season.